 The imagery of family is brought back up again.
 He had used the imagery in the past.
 The two nations were looked at as spouses that God had dearly loved but who had betrayed His trust and violated their covenant promises and were unfaithful to Him.
-Here He speaks to 20 god fatherboth nations as children.
+Here He speaks to both nations as children.
 He had set them up with a special inheritance as any good father would.
 Jeremiah 3:19 says, “I said, how I would set you among my sons, and give you a pleasant land, a heritage most beautiful of all nations.
 And I thought you would call me, My Father, and would not turn from following me.”

 He wants us to call him “My Father.”
 This is reminiscent of Jesus’ instruction on how to prayer.
 We are to begin our prayer by addressing Him as “Our Father.”
 We can come to Him as a little child comes to their daddies and call out “Abba Father,” which is a term of endearment.
 It’s also a term of complete dependence and trust.
 Little children especially can exhibit the most remarkable kind of trust.
 Jesus once told us that the Kingdom of Heaven was reserved for children or those who can find the faith of a child.
 When he faced crucifixion Jesus prayed that the cup of suffering that awaited Him might be passed over, but He ended His prayer with a childlike statement of trust.
 It is God’s will that matters and whatever that holds for me, I know I can trust Him because He is my Father!